aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Workspace.md

 * [What is TOPMed?](https://www.nhlbiwgs.org/)
 * [What is Dockstore?](https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/analyze-data/dockstore) {NOTE: Currently blank, but I've drafted a Markdown file for this page.}

 Now that you have copied over this workspace and connected it to a billing account, you'll be able to run the workflows contained within.
 For now, we will be testing our aligner on open-access data generously provided by TOPMed.
-Much of TOPMed data is controlled access, but this particular portion is unrestricted.
-Because we will later on be going through controlled access TOPMed data, we will be calling this open access snippet "the JSON test data" for clarity.
+Much of TOPMed data is restricted access, but this particular portion is open access.
+Because we will later on be going through controlled access TOPMed data, we will be calling this open access snippet "the JSON test data" for simplicity.

 You might have used aligners on the command line before.
 Usually, this involves putting a long string of variables into the command line, often in a set order.
 Here on Terra we do things a little bit differently -- you have a GUI to allow you to see which files you're putting in more clearly.
 You also have the option of uploading a JSON file to fill this out for you.
 Let's try that now.